julkkis666m8/Bolshevism-in-the-horisont/README.md

 # Bolshevism-in-the-horisont
-a game with deep politics, demographics and evil, global Bolshevist plots.
+a game (idea) with deep politics, demographics and evil, global Bolshevist plots.